starfrosch/AudioToVideo/README.md

 # AudioToVideo
-Create a video for YouTube from and audio file, image and text input with an equalizer animation.
+Create a video for YouTube from an audio file, image and text input with a waveform animation.

 # Install